amheap/knot-mosaics/README.md

 ### Docker

-We're having success with `docker run --rm -p 5000:5000 --name knot-mosaics --read-only --tmpfs /tmp knot-mosaics:dev` and the included Dockerfile.
+We're having success with `docker run --rm -p 5000:5000 --name knot-mosaics --read-only --tmpfs /app/shellfindFiles --tmpfs /tmp knot-mosaics` and the included Dockerfile.

 #### Running Docker Container in Azure App Service using Azure Container Registry (ACR)

-1. `docker build .` to build a new image for your working copy.
+1. `docker build --tag knot-mosaics .` to build a new image for your working copy.
 2. `docker login {acr name}.azurecr.io` to authenticate to your Azure Container Registry.
 3. `docker tag knot-mosaics {acr name}.azurecr.io/knot-mosaics` to tag your image with your Azure Container Registry URL.
 4. `az acr login --name {acr name}` to use the Azure CLI to authenticate to your ACR.
-5. `docker push --all {acr name}.azurecr.io/knot-mosaics` to push all your tagged knot-mosaics images to Azure.
+5. `docker push --all-tags {acr name}.azurecr.io/knot-mosaics` to push all your tagged knot-mosaics images to Azure.
 6. Update your App Service instance to use the new image you just pushed.

 ## Pipeline